fabriziosalmi/proxmox-lxc-autoscale/README.md

 ### Default Configuration

+These settings control how the script manages the scaling of CPU and memory resources for containers.
 The default configuration file contains the following sections and settings:

-### LXC AutoScale Configuration Parameters

-This section describes each parameter in the `[DEFAULT]` section of the LXC AutoScale configuration file.
-These settings control how the script manages the scaling of CPU and memory resources for containers.

 - **poll_interval** `300`
   The interval, in seconds, at which the script polls container metrics to determine if scaling actions are required.
 A shorter interval results in more frequent checks and potential adjustments.